know-cujojs/know/src/documents/tutorials/promises/higher-order-promises-with-when.html.md

 Remember that a promise's value may not be immediately available.
 Nor is the resulting array from the map method immediately available; a promise for the resulting array is returned instead.
 The work function may return a promise. when.js waits for that promise to resolve before resolving the promise returned from `when.map()`.

 when.js provides support for many other promise-aware, higher-order functions, from time-based delays to task sequencing and periodic polling.
-Two of the most useful funcions are `when.all()` and `when.any()`.
+Two of the most useful functions are `when.all()` and `when.any()`.

 `when.all()` digests an array of promises, returning a new promise that is resolved once each provided promise has itself resolved.